 Gamma Knife™ surgery involves a team of medical experts from neurosurgery, radiation oncology and radiation physics.

-Marshfield Clinic physicians have access to one of the only Gamma Knife units in the state through Marshfield Medical Center.
+Our physicians have access to one of the only Gamma Knife units in the state at Marshfield Medical Center in Marshfield.

-This technology enables our physicians the ability to treat patients with tumors who would not have been able to be treated with other technologies.
+This technology enables our physicians to treat patients with tumors who would not have been able to be treated with other technologies.

 IMRT - Intensity Modulation Radiation Therapy (IMRT).
 This allows the radiation oncology team to: